mvolkmann/blog/src/smalltalk.md

 The example classes above adds the prefix "V" (first letter of my last name) to their names because the class name `Rectangle is already defined.

-The `VCircle` class can have the following class method for creating instances:
+The `VCircle` class can add the following class method for creating instances:

 ```smalltalk
 radius: aNumber
     ^self new setRadius: aNumber
 ```

-The `VCircle` class can have the following instance methods:
+The `VCircle` class can add the following instance methods:

 ```smalltalk
 setRadius: aNumber